dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 :::zone-end
 :::zone pivot="vscode"

-1. Start Visual Studio Code and open the folder that you just cloned.
+1. Start Visual Studio Code and open the folder that you cloned.
+From the terminal where you cloned the repo, run the following command:

+    ```bash
+    code .
+    ```

 1. Select the **Run and Debug** menu item, or press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>D</kbd>.
 1. Select the **create a launch.json file** link.